Breast Implant Safety With Dr. Bajaj

 “I like to make sure my patients understand the difference between these two situations,” Dr. Bajaj says.
 “If a patient is concerned about her implants, we will discuss her concerns immediately.
 But some come to me having already made the decision to remove them, and that’s OK too.”

 In any situation, abnormal, sudden, or strange changes with your breast implants should prompt a call to our office during business hours so we can schedule you to come in for a check-up.

 Your safety concerns are extremely important to us, and we’re always honest and real with you.
-During your consultation, we strive to set realistic expectations and give you all of the information you need to help you make the best decision for you and your personal health.
+During your consultation, we strive to set realistic expectations and give you all of the information you need to help you make the best decision for yourself and your personal health.

 If you’d like to schedule a consultation or have any questions regarding our procedures, services, and products, please fill out this form on our website or call us directly at 405-810-8448.